alexharri/website/posts/icelandic-developer-survey-2024.md

 ## Technology stacks

 We'll now take a look at the technologies that developers use.
-We'll cover front-end libraries, cloud providers and CI/CD.
+We'll cover front-end libraries, cloud providers, CI/CD, and developers' OS of choice.

 ### Front-end libraries